What Do ‘Noble Grapes’ Mean in Wine?

 Hennen works with Chardonnay and Pinot Noir, but she doesn’t use the term “noble grapes” to describe them.
 She doesn’t think it’s useful to elevate a small set of wines based on variety.

-“In my mind, true provenance is a question of where the grapes are grown, how the wine is made and whose hands were involved in that process,” she says.
+“In my mind, true provenance is a question of where the grapes are grown, how the wine is made, and whose hands were involved in that process,” she says.

 Patrick Carteyron, vigneron and proprietor of Château Penin, near the Bordeaux village of Génissac, agrees.
-He says noble grapes have the potential to produce great wines under the right circumstances, but the choices made by growers and winemakers are key, as are factors like soil and climate.
+He says noble grapes have potential to produce great wines under the right circumstances, but the choices made by growers and winemakers are key, as are factors like soil and climate.

 “It is not enough to choose a noble grape variety to make a noble wine,” says Carteyron.